EpicGamer71/MrBalls123Clicker/README.md

 If you want to turn your edited version into a .exe application, you should use auto_py_to_exe which you can find here:

 https://pypi.org/project/auto-py-to-exe/

+Edit: If your antivirus gets in the way, please turn it off.
+I swear on god im not trying to hack anyone.